heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 ### @PostEnforce

 Authorizes **after** the method executes.
-The method always runs; its return value is available via `ctx.returnValue` in subscription field callbacks.
+The method always runs.
+Its return value is available via `ctx.returnValue` in subscription field callbacks.

 ```typescript
 import { Controller, Get, Param } from '@nestjs/common';